pnutbutterprincess/logseq/pages/process.md

-- (anatomy) an outgrowth of tissue above a surface, such as might form part of a joint or
+- (anatomy) an outgrowth of tissue above a surface, such as might form part of a joint or the attachment point for a muscle